FunkyMuse/Blog/_posts/2021-03-29-dagger-part-5.md

 }
 ```

-We annotate it with the scope `@Singleton` because we want this instance to be alive for the app's lifetime since that's when we'll create the graph.
+Let's annotate it with the scope `@Singleton` because this instance needs to be alive for the app's lifetime since that's when we'll create the graph.

-The second thing we need to do is create our component and we do the following
+The second thing we do is create our component and we do the following
 ```kotlin
 @Component
 @Singleton